yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 It is obvious that only 4 vendors have the expertise and the commitment to make Vulkan drivers work: NVIDIA, AMD, and Mesa, with a special mention for Intel, who recently stepped up their game.

-The only viable choice we had to make yuzu run on Android without spending several months modifying our GPU code to accommodate all the quirks and broken extensions of Android phones and tablets was Qualcomm.
+As a result of the sad state of things, supporting Qualcom SoCs exclusively for our early releases was the only viable choice.
+We needed to make yuzu run on Android without spending an additional several months modifying our GPU code to accommodate all the quirks and broken extensions of Android phones and tablets.
 Not because their driver is decent — it’s bad.
 But it was just good enough to get some games to render, albeit incorrectly most of the time.

-Qualcomm is the best option (and for now, the only one) because bylaws created [AdrenoTools](https://github.com/bylaws/libadrenotools), which lets users load the ***vastly*** superior [Mesa Turnip](https://docs.mesa3d.org/drivers/freedreno.html) drivers on their Adreno 600 series GPUs, providing accurate rendering, comparable to the quality expected of PC products.
+Qualcomm is the best option (and for now, the only one) because bylaws created [AdrenoTools](https://github.com/bylaws/libadrenotools), which lets users load the ***vastly*** superior [Mesa Turnip](https://docs.mesa3d.org/drivers/freedreno.html) drivers on their Adreno 600 series GPUs, providing more accurate rendering, comparable to the quality expected of PC products.
-Any Qualcomm SoC with a name like “Snapdragon ###” from the 460 to the 888+ equipped with an Adreno 600 series GPU can choose to use either the proprietary Qualcomm driver, or Mesa Turnip.
+Any Qualcomm SoC with a name like “Snapdragon ###” from the 460 to the 888+ equipped with an Adreno 600 series GPU can choose to use either the proprietary Qualcomm driver or Mesa Turnip.

 The performance gain you can expect from a device with a Snapdragon Gen 1 or Gen 2 is quite significant.
 But the problem is that, while the Adreno 700 series GPU that comes with it is very powerful hardware-wise, the proprietary Qualcomm driver for it is subpar at best, and Mesa has only just begun to work on adding support for Turnip.